 Officials: Attack near base in eastern Afghanistan kills 3

-KABUL, Afghanistan (AP) — Afghan officials say that at least three people killed when insurgents launched a coordinated attack against a police base in eastern Afghanistan.
-A provincial health director in Khost province says that so far three dead bodies and around 30 wounded people both military and civilian are bright to hospital.
-The attack in Khost happens while the Afghan government continues to fight Taliban militants even as peace talks in Qatar between the two sides take place for the first time.
-No one claimed responsibility for the attack in Khost.
-An interior ministry spokesman says that earlier morning a vehicle full of explosive detonated near a base belonging to police special force.
-He adds that so far four attackers killed and Afghan forces in gun battle with two others.
+KABUL, Afghanistan (AP) — Afghan officials say that a suicide bomber has detonated an explosives-laden vehicle near a police special forces base, setting off a gunfight with police followed by a second suicide bombing.
+That coordinated attack killed three people.
+Four militants were also killed.
+Tuesday’s attack comes as the Afghan government continues to fight Taliban militants even as peace talks in Qatar between the two sides take place.
+There was no immediate claim of responsibility for the attack.
+An interior ministry spokesman said that a vehicle full of explosives detonated near a base belonging to police special forces.
+He added that four attackers have been killed and Afghan forces were engaged in a gun battle with two others.